 3. Move the cursor to where you want to insert the degree sign in the Word document, then click the “Insert” button in the characters menu.
 Now every time you open the Symbols menu, you should see the degree sign in the list of the recently-used symbols.
 This method can save you time, as you’ll never have to repeat this process again.

 If you’re using Word for macOS, you should have this same feature.

 To use this method, follow the steps below.
 I used Windows 10, but it can also work on Windows 7 and Windows 8.

 1. Open your Start menu and type “Character Map” in the search box.
 Hit Enter.
 This searches your computer for the Character Map program.

 2. Double-click the Character Map desktop app that will appear to open the program.
 Here you’ll find a list of symbols and characters.

 3. At the bottom of the program, you should see the “Advanced view” box.
 Click to check it.
 Skip this step if it’s already checked.
 The essence of checking the box is to be able to easily find the degree sign from a list of over one-hundred symbols.

 4. Now it’ll be easy to locate the degree sign.
 Type “degree sign” in the search box as illustrated below, then click the search button, and all the other symbols will clear, leaving behind only the degree sign.

 5. Double-click the degree sign, then click “Copy.”
 Go to the Word document where you want to insert it and click Ctrl + V to paste it.
 You can use the same procedure to insert any other special character into Word or a webpage.

 For more Word-related pointers, read our guide on how to display one page at a time in Microsoft Word.
+You might also want to learn how to add YouTube or offline videos to Word documents.
 For many features, you sometimes need to install older versions of the .NET framework for Windows 10.
 We have you covered there, too.